Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Data and Methodology

 For the DESY3 3×2-pt analysis, we employ a likelihood that we specifically tailored for our modified gravity analyses.
 The likelihood has been validated against the DESY3 modified-gravity results from \cite{DES:2022ccp} and it is noteworthy that we also made the same scales cuts as this paper limiting the data to linear scales where our theoretical modeling and parameterizations are valid.
 This likelihood has been integrated into our main pipeline using \texttt{desilike} and \texttt{cobaya}.

-It is worth noting that the perturbation theory employed for the full shape analysis here relies on the commonly used Einstein-de Sitter (EdS) kernels.
+{It is worth noting that the perturbation theory employed for the full shape analysis here relies on the commonly used Einstein-de Sitter (EdS) kernels.
 This approach is valid when the growth rate and the matter density parameter are related by $f^2 = \Omega_m$.
-In $\Lambda$CDM and similar dark energy models, where $f \approx \Omega_m^{6/11}$ provides an excellent approximation, the use of EdS kernels is generally considered harmless.
-However, this assumption does not always hold in MG models.
-For instance, the normal branch of DGP gravity has been constrained in using a more accurate set of kernels \cite{Piga:2022mge}.
-Various other works have explored scale-independent modified gravity models (where the linear growth function depends only on time).
-For scale-dependent models, the situation becomes even more complex (see, e.g., \cite{Koyama:2009me,Aviles:2020wme}), and it was only very recently that the first constraints to the $f(R)$ model using the power spectrum were found \cite{Aviles:2024zlw}.
+In $\Lambda$CDM and similar dark energy models, where $f \approx \Omega_m^{6/11}$ provides an excellent approximation, the use of EdS kernels is generally considered suitable.
+But, this assumption does not always hold in MG models.
+However, we note that our MG parameterizations are defined at the linearly perturbed Einstein Field Equations level, and that the scale cuts applied in the full-shape analysis of DESI (FS+BAO) \cite{DESI2024.VII.KP7B} ensure that nonlinear terms are small, specifically the one-loop terms in the effective field theory expansion.
+Moreover, the \texttt{velocileptors} method used in the underlying DESI full-shape analysis, and that we use here as well, has been compared with the MG non-linear code \texttt{fkpt} \cite{Rodriguez-Meza:2023rga}, demonstrating good agreement in loop corrections for small departures from GR.
+Such correction are expected to be small in such a case since the correction due to MG in nonlinearities is small (i.e one loop) $\times$ small (i.e. deviation from GR).
+Therefore, this validates in this work our results where our mean values for modified gravity parameters are found to be close to their GR values as it is the case of our most constraining data combinations where for example CMB and galaxy lensing are added to DESI data as well as supernova data.
+These strongly constraining data combinations are found to indeed force us to be in this vicinity of GR where our use of \texttt{velocileptors} and EdS assumptions are valid.}